paddytobias/research-software-management/PITCHME.md

 ## Why more work could be done?

 - Poor understanding of management techniques |
+- Need to create standards: archive, index, share, discover and attribute |
 - Scientific reproducibility |
 - Engagement opportunities |